ivaylopg/MixedRealityStudio/README.md

 ### Session 16 - 10/17/17
-* Midterm Projects Due
+* Midterm Projects Check-In/Milestone
+    * Main interaction/test of project should be roughed-in
+* AR/VR design continued
+    * From AR to VR
+    * Designing _everything_ the user sees
-    * Presentation and Recap
+    * Health and Safety concerns

 ### Session 17 - 10/19/17
 * AR/VR design continued
-    * "Tech for Me vs Tech for You"
-    * technology as design process for the artist/creator VS technology as final deliverable/medium for the user
-    * Using AR/VR as tools for the "Generalist"
+    * Thinking about different scales
+    * What is _"room-scale"_?
+    * The limitations of technology

 ### Session 18 - 10/24/17
+* Midterm Projects - Unity Scenes Due
+    * All work on logic/art of your programs is done.
+    * We will spend the day troubleshooting the build process

+### Session 19 - 10/26/17
+* Midterm Projects Due
+    * In-class showcase and discussion

+### Session 20 - 10/31/17
+* **All Midterm Materials Due:**
+    * _Documentation_
+        * Planning/Diagrams/Pseudocode
+        * Video of project working
+    * _Unity Project File (Will already have been turned in last week)_
+    * _Finished compiled/usable program_
 * AR/VR design principles continued
     * User interaction and expectations continued
     * HTC Vive hand controllers: more input = more design
+* "Tech for Me vs Tech for You"
+    * technology as design process for the artist/creator VS technology as final deliverable/medium for the user
+    * Using AR/VR as tools for the "Generalist"

-### Session 19 - 10/26/17
+### Session 21 - 11/02/17
 * AR/VR design principles continued
     * Interaction and imagination
     * Graphics quality vs speed of prototyping
     * What can you leave up to the user?

-### Session 20 - 10/31/17
 * Vive recap
     * Summarize concepts and workflow
 * Catch-up/recap as needed

-### Session 21 - 11/02/17
+### Session 22 - 11/07/17
 * Introduce final project
 * Recap important concepts
 * Recap available tools/resources

-### Session 22 - 11/07/17
+### Session 23 - 11/09/17
 * Individual final project meetings

-### Session 23 - 11/09/17
-* Final Project workshop and notes
-    * Topics TBD as needed
+* Additional recap as needed

 ### Session 24 - 11/14/17